Skip to content

 5 reasons standard batts struggle on a steel frame.

-I fit batts every week for the people who want them, and I'll fit them in a steel-frame home if it's genuinely what you've decided on.
-But here's the honest case for why they're the wrong tool for this particular job.
+I fit batts every week for the people who want them, and I'll fit them in a steel-frame home if that's what you've decided on.
+But here's the case for why they're the wrong tool for this particular job.

 Steel conducts the heat.
 It's a thermal bridge